Best Affordable (and Free) Online Product Management Courses

 - Area of focus: are you looking for something foundational or something more specific to Agile or Digital products?

 280 Group has several training options to help you become a phenomenal Product Manager.
 Each course has been curated by product experts who have deep experience in the field which will help give you the confidence you need to sharpen your skills.
 But the best part is, each is offered in multiple learning styles to best suit YOUR needs.
 These include self-study (online at your own pace), live online (online and instructor-led in real-time), and/or in-person.
-Depending on your area of focus, check out each of the comprehensive courses below.
+Depending on your area of focus, check out each of the comprehensive product management courses below.